IliaShkola/honey-ifc/README.md

 Contributions are welcome!
 Please open issues or submit pull requests for improvements and bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0.

 ## Author